Chamilitary216/README-Generator/Develop/README.md

   [Questions] (#questions)

   ## Installation
-  Type "npm i inquirer" in the terminal
+  In Terminal or Command Prompts enter "npm i inquirer" to install

   ## Usage
-  Use this project to create a quick and easy README.
-To focus less on Readme and more on coding.
+  This is used to create Read Me files quickly and easily, therefore you can focus more on coding!

   ## Contribution
   Christopher Curry

   ## Test
-  Not right now.
+  No

   ## License
-  undefined

   ## Questions
   undefined